MXA RACE TEST: THE REAL TEST OF THE 2022 KTM 350SXF

 Rebound: 10 clicks out (15 clicks out stock)

-Notes: We turned the high-speed compression damping in a 1/4 turn to lessen G-outs and run more rebound than the recommended setting.
+Notes: We turned the high-speed compression damping in 1/4 turn to lessen G-outs and run more rebound than the recommended setting.